joaopalmeiro/covid19-pt-data-extraction/README.md

 # covid19-pt-data-extraction

-Data extracted from PDF files about COVID-19 in Portugal.
+Data extracted from PDF files/webpages about COVID-19 in Portugal.